-Recognized for its low environmental impact by Canada’s Alternative Fuels Act, auto propane is a cost-effective, low-emission and globally trusted automotive energy option.
+Recognized for its low environmental impact by Canada’s Alternative Fuels Act, auto propane is a cost-effective, lower-emission and globally trusted automotive energy option.

 Technology that precisely regulates fuel delivery through advanced computer control units and direct injection and allows fuel to flow only when the engine is operating.